-There are many law firms that act on behalf of the injured in auto accident cases.
-Every law firm varies in its approach, and some are more effective and maximizing compensation than others.
-Horwitz, Horwitz & Associates has over three decades of trial experience in Illinois courtrooms.
+Many law firms act on behalf of the injured in auto accident cases.
+Every law firm varies in its approach; some are more effective in maximizing compensation than others.
+Horwitz, Horwitz & Associates has over a hundred years of trial experience in Illinois courtrooms.
 Our Chicago personal injury attorneys understand what it takes to prove negligence and reach the best settlements possible for our clients.

 Other points that set our legal practice apart include:

-- Our Chicago car accident lawyers are responsible for historic or record-breaking victories, including what was the largest verdict in Illinois history for a personal injury claim.
+- Our Chicago car accident lawyers are responsible for historic or record-breaking victories, including the largest verdict in Illinois history for a personal injury claim.

 - We handle all cases on a contingency fee basis.
 There are no out-of-pocket costs for our clients.